faddat/nodejsrump/README.md

 # nodejsrump
-Simple nodejs application for rumprun image
+Simple nodejs application for rumprun image.
+It installs dependencies using deferpanic.yml configuration file.